 Thomas Hengge

-RW+ Membership Benefits: This stretch for your calves can help ease the stress they’re adding to your plantar fascia.
+Whatever you call it, it’s excruciatingly painful—with a telltale, shooting: How to do it calves can help ease the stress they’re adding to your plantar fascia.
 Make sure to do both plantar fasciitis stretches to target both sections of your calves: the upper gastrocnemius and the lower soleus, advises Betiku.

 1. Stand about arm’s length from a wall or chair with both palms flat against it.